ParadexRelayer/Consumer-API-docs/readme.md

 - All requests and responses are of **application/json** content type
 - All addresses are sent as lower-case (non-checksummed) Ethereum addresses with the `0x` prefix.
+- Before you can use your API key, you must first prove you own the ethereum address by registering it with the `/verifyAddress` endpoint.

 # Paradex Consumer API